rob-b/belt/README.rst

 =================

 Belt is a simple PyPI proxy.
-Any packages that exist locally will be installed direct from disk, non-existent packages will be installed from PyPI and stored locally for future use.
+Any packages that exist locally will be installed direct from disk; non-existent packages will be installed from PyPI and stored locally for future use.

 The latest version is always available at `github.com/rob-b/belt